-The answer is through permanent life insurance, either whole life or universal life.
-Then the power of actuarial science, through the death benefits and cash values of the permanent life insurance, can interact with the interest rate power of retirement assets to create the ability to take higher retirement income rates safely.
+The answer is through permanent life insurance, specifically whole life insurance.
+Then the power of actuarial science, through the death benefits and cash values of the whole life insurance, can interact with the interest rate power of retirement assets to create the ability to take higher retirement income rates safely.
 We need to be working towards building the proper balance between these two powers on our way to retirement.
 Let's go through how these two powers can work together.